 However, when the product arrived in the US and UK, it was immediately warned and returned.

-That whole week, I lost sleep and appetite, because Hoan Vu's order had been through many countries and had never made a mistake, so it was almost a crisis.
+That whole week, I lost sleep and appetite, because Hoan Vu's order had been through many countries and had never had any mistakes, so it was almost a crisis.

 I sat down with our foreign partners to find the reason.
-The entire Vietnamese engineering team jumped in and started working from scratch, extracting tens of thousands of parameters to find the answer.
+The entire Vietnamese engineering team jumped in to work from scratch, extracting tens of thousands of parameters to find the answer.
 Furthermore, we also committed to taking part of the damage and compensation responsibility.

-It was not until the source was traced back and the imported filter sample was found to be contaminated from the beginning, it sank to the bottom without anyone noticing, that everyone could breathe a sigh of relief.
+Only when the source was traced back and the imported filter sample was found to be contaminated from the beginning, it sank to the bottom without anyone noticing, did everyone dare to breathe a sigh of relief.

 - Up to now, we have not made a single mistake in the comparison results at the US lab.
-That helps us become a lab with enough basis to approve honey for entry into the US.
+That helps us become a lab with enough basis to approve honey to enter the US.

 Even around 2019-2020, information that honey could be counterfeited and undetectable caused Europe to jump up.

-Luckily, at that time, together with Duc, we were the only ones who had implemented a traceability system within the ingredient solutions.
-We researched and built "sugar markers", accurate to 5 odd numbers, separating more than 3,000 different substances.
+Luckily, at that time, we, along with Duc, were the only units that had implemented a traceability system within the ingredient solutions.
+We researched and built "sugar markers - sugar maker", accurate to 5 odd numbers, separating more than 3,000 different substances.
 This is the reason why our honey analysis results were accepted by demanding markets.

 Is that belief in Vietnamese agricultural products the reason why you decided to give up everything to return 17 years ago?

 - In 2006, I happened to read an article: "Muddy water in the city" published in a newspaper.
-At that time, the concern about why somewhere in my hometown there were still scenes of drinking dirty water and eating unclean food kept urging me.
+At that time, the concern about why somewhere in my hometown there was still the scene of drinking dirty water and eating unclean food kept urging me.

 During the early years, I traveled back and forth between the US and Vietnam to build labs and teach food safety and hygiene programs to engineering students.